tuftsdatalab/Research_Technology_Bioinformatics/workshops/AmpliconSeq/AmpliconSeq2.md

 Listing quotas for all groups you are a member of
 Group: facstaff	Usage: 16819478240KB	Quota: 214748364800KB	Percent Used: 7.00%
 ```
+- **What does this mean?**

-Under `blocks` you will see the amount of storage you are using, and under quota you see your quota.
+     - `blocks`: amount of storage you are using.
+Here it is 1222M
-Here, the user has used 1222M of the available 5120M and has enough space for our analysis.
+     - `quota`: amout of available storage.
+Here it is 5120M

-- If you do not have 500M available, you may have space in a project directory for your lab.
+> NOTE: If you do not have 500M available, you may have space in a project directory for your lab.
 These are located in `/cluster/tufts` with names like `/cluster/tufts/labname/username/`.
 If you don't know whether you have project space, please email [tts-research@tufts.edu](mailto:tts-research@tufts.edu).

 ## Download the data

-- Get an interaction session on a compute node (3 hours, 16 Gb memory, 4 cpu on 1 node) on the default partition (`batch`) by typing:
+- As of now we are on a login node.
+We **CANNOT** run our scripts on the login node.
+For that we need a compute node, and we can request one like so:

 `srun --pty -t 3:00:00  --mem 16G  -N 1 --cpus 4 bash`

+Where:

+ - `srun` requests the pseudo terminal
+ - `--pty bash` requests a bash terminal
+ - `-t 3:00:00` requests 3 hours on that compute node
+ - `--mem 16G` requests 16G of memory
+ - `-N 1` requests 1 compute node
+ - `--cpus 4` requests 4 cpus on that 1 compute node

 > NOTE: If wait times are very long, you can try a different partitions by adding, e.g. `-p preempt` or `-p interactive` before `bash`.